riyadubey8/LibTracker/README.md

 This is a simple Library Management System written in Java.
 It allows users to manage a small collection of books by adding new titles, viewing all books, checking out books, and returning them.

-💡 Features
-Add new books with title, author, and year published View the entire book catalog
-Check out a book (mark it as borrowed)
+The features include adding new books with the title, author, and year published, viewing the entire book catalog, and checking out a book (marking it as borrowed)returning a book
-Return a book
-Prevents checking out already borrowed books
+Additonally the program prevents checking out already borrowed books.

-🛠️ Technologies
-Java
-Scanner class for user input
-ArrayList to store books
+The technologies used include Java, a Scanner class for user input, and an ArrayList to store books